IsmaCortGtz/fasty-task-server/docs/APIv1 DB Schemas/APIv1 DB Schemas.md

 - The fields `_id` and `__v` are assigned by MongoDB, the client can't change it.
 - the `config` field is reserved for the client.
 Use an unique id for each front-end. `{ "official-web": {...} }`
+- Any `ObjectId` with a different key than `_id` represents a relation with other document.

 ### Struct